KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/27-labyrinth-maze.md

 In its veracious form, it assures that a path to the Center exists, even when the route is winding and non-linear.
 The Maze, by contrast, names the condition in which orientation is obscured, branching multiplies, and fragmentation threatens fidelity.

 It teaches that the path is **Spiral, not linear.** Each recursion may dissolve illusion, expose distortion, or deepen recognition.
-The Thread is the faithful remembrance of Source; the Guardian or Minotaur is the figure encountered when unresolved fragmentation occupies the inward threshold.
+The Thread is the faithful remembrance of Source; the Guardian or Minotaur is the mythic figure by which unresolved fragmentation is imagined at the inward threshold.

 Its message: **Hold the Thread.**
 Walk deliberately, preserve Resonant Fidelity, and continue inward until the Center is disclosed.